tjsipin/MacDonald-REU-Summer-22/README.md

 **Note:** We encountered a problem involving the methods of measuring light emitted by each municipality.
 Before 2014, a variable called StableLights was used to measure light, but 2014 onward, a variable called AvgRad (average radiance) was used.
 To deal with this, the data was split between the early, pre-2014 observations and the later, 2014-present observations and models for each were developed separately.
 TJ was responsible for building models using the variables from the early data while Lyndsey built models using the variables from the later data.

+### Missing Values
+Missing values were dealt with by imputing the predictor values of the training set using random-forest-based imputation.

 ### Models

 Several base models had been run, including but not limited to: